Epicureanism: History

 After the death of Epicurus, leadership of the school passed to Hermarchus, who was originally from Mytilene.
 He was succeeded by Polystratus.
 Among Epicurus' closest students were Hermarchus, Polyaenus, and Metrodorus of Lampsacus.

 One of the earliest Roman writers espousing Epicureanism was Amafinius, although his work has not survived.
 The Roman philosopher Cicero later wrote that he had listened to Phaedrus, who served as the head of the Athenian school around 90 BCE and had come to Rome.
+Cicero additionally preserves arguments by Roman consul Lucius Manlius Torquatus and Gaius Velleius defending Epicureanism in his works.
 However, the most well-known follower of Epicureanism was the Roman poet Titus Lucretius Carus (c.
 91–51 BCE).
 Lucretius expressed Epicurus' philosophical ideas in his didactic poem De Rerum Natura (On the Nature of Things).
 The main goal of this work was to free people from the fear of the gods and death, and to guide them toward achieving inner peace and tranquility.
 The Epicurean philosopher Philodemus of Gadara, until the 18th century only known as a poet of minor importance, rose to prominence as much of his work, along with other Epicurean material such as the lectures of Zeno of Sidon, was discovered in the Villa of the Papyri.
 Another ancient Epicurean is Diogenes of Oenoanda, in the 2nd century CE, who composed a large inscription at Oenoanda in Lycia.
 Diogenes Laërtius reports slanderous stories, circulated by Epicurus' opponents.

 By the late third century CE, however, there was little trace of its existence.

 With growing dominance of Neoplatonism and Peripateticism, and later, Christianity, Epicureanism declined.